 The co-ordination of a number of projects.

 An input or output, whether tangible or intangible, that can be described in advance, created and tested; also known as an output or deliverable.

-A temporary flexible organisation structure created to coordinate, direct and oversee the implementation of a set of related projects and activities in order to deliver outcomes and benefits related to an organisation's strategic objectives; a programme is likely to have a life that spans several years.
+A temporary flexible organization structure created to coordinate, direct and oversee the implementation of a set of related projects and activities in order to deliver outcomes and benefits related to an organization's strategic objectives; a programme is likely to have a life that spans several years.

 A group that is established to support an SRO to deliver a programme.

 An outline description of the programme's objectives, desired benefits, risks, costs and timeframe.